 Miller Analogies Test (MAT)

+If you have maintained a GPA lower than 3.0, Marylhurst asks that you complete the Miller Analogies Test (MAT) and earn a minimum score of 398.
 This is a standardized test that many graduate schools require.
 Through a series of 100+ questions (computer-based), it assesses your logical and analytical reasoning.
 This test helps us better understand your potential success as a graduate student.
-No minimum score is required for admissions.
 For general information and test locations, visit milleranalogies.com.

 Are you applying as an international student?
 Please review these additional requirements for graduate international student applicants.